Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Introduction

-To address the decoding failure and dimensionality challenges in high-dimensional categorical OUU, this paper proposes the \textbf{C}ategorical \textbf{O}ptimization with \textbf{B}ayesian \textbf{A}nchored \textbf{L}atent \textbf{T}rust Regions (\textbf{COBALT}) framework, which integrates discrete manifold anchoring with Bayesian optimization under uncertainty.
-The main contributions of this work are summarized as follows: \begin{itemize} \item \textbf{From Continuous Relaxation to Absolute Discrete Anchoring.} COBALT does not treat the dimensionality-reduced latent space as a searchable continuum.
-Instead, it locks the mapped catalog instances as a discrete network of physically admissible anchor points.
-The optimizer is therefore restricted to valid categorical designs throughout the search. \item \textbf{Data-Independent Random Tree Decomposition.} COBALT avoids learning a fragile interaction structure from sparse and noisy observations.
+To address the decoding failure and dimensionality challenges in high-dimensional categorical OUU, this paper proposes the \textbf{C}ategorical \textbf{O}ptimization with \textbf{B}ayesian \textbf{A}nchored \textbf{L}atent \textbf{T}rust-Regions (\textbf{COBALT}) framework.
+This framework integrates discrete manifold anchoring with Bayesian optimization under uncertainties.
+The main contributions of this work are summarized as follows: \begin{itemize} \item \textbf{From continuous relaxation to absolute discrete anchoring.} COBALT does not treat the dimensionality-reduced latent space as a searchable continuum.
+It instead locks the mapped catalog instances as a fixed network of admissible anchors.
+The search therefore stays on valid categorical designs throughout. \item \textbf{Data-independent random tree decomposition.} COBALT avoids learning a fragile interaction structure from sparse, noisy observations.
 It samples random tree decompositions over the categorical variables.
-This provides a bounded-complexity view of high-dimensional catalog combinations and repeatedly varies the pairwise interactions modeled by the surrogate. \item \textbf{Uncertainty-Aware Sparse Inference.} Multi-component selections, such as cross-section assignments for different bar groups, lead to rapid combinatorial growth.
-MC-FEA further introduces heteroscedastic observation noise.
-To address these difficulties, we integrate Sparse Axis-Aligned Subspace (SAAS) priors into the Gaussian Process.
-Under fully Bayesian inference, the surrogate identifies influential latent features and variable interactions while remaining robust to noisy observations. \item \textbf{Discrete Graph Acquisition Maximization.} COBALT does not optimize a continuous acquisition function followed by rounding-off to the catalog.
-Instead, graph-based evolutionary operators based on Dijkstra's shortest paths are employed within the Bayesian active learning loop.
-The search traverses the discrete anchored graph inside dynamically scaled latent trust regions.
-Thus, the recommended design remains a physically admissible categorical configuration before the MC-FEA oracle is called. \item \textbf{Robust MC-FEA Evaluation of Valid Catalog Designs.} COBALT separates deterministic catalog geometry from aleatoric structural uncertainty.
-The catalog geometry is fixed by the anchored latent graph.
-The aleatoric uncertainty is evaluated only after an admissible categorical configuration has been selected.
-This allows the MC-FEA oracle to estimate robust objectives and constraints without introducing additional decoding ambiguity. \end{itemize}
+The decompositions give a bounded-complexity view of high-dimensional catalog combinations and vary the pairwise interactions seen by the surrogate from iteration to iteration. \item \textbf{uncertainties-aware sparse inference.} Multi-component catalog selection causes rapid combinatorial growth.
+MC-FEA further contributes heteroscedastic observation noise.
+We tackle both with Sparse Axis-Aligned Subspace (SAAS) priors on the Gaussian Process.
+Under fully Bayesian inference, the surrogate isolates influential latent features and interactions while staying robust to noise. \item \textbf{Discrete graph acquisition search.} COBALT does not optimize a continuous acquisition function and then round off to the catalog.
+Instead, Dijkstra-based graph-evolutionary operators run inside the Bayesian active learning loop.
+The search traverses the discrete anchored graph within dynamically scaled latent trust-regions.
+The recommended design is therefore a physically admissible configuration before MC-FEA is called. \item \textbf{Robust MC-FEA evaluation of valid catalog designs.} COBALT separates deterministic catalog geometry from aleatoric uncertainties.
+The geometry is fixed by the anchored latent graph.
+Aleatoric uncertainties is then evaluated only on an admissible categorical configuration.
+The MC-FEA oracle thus estimates robust objectives and checks problem-specific constraints without further decoding ambiguity. \end{itemize}